profssavio/site/wp-content/plugins/header-footer-elementor/readme.txt

 5. Default widgets available with Elementor Header & Footer Builder.

 == Changelog ==

+= 1.6.26 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.20 version.
+- Improvement: Compatibility with PHP 8.2 version.

+= 1.6.25 =
+- Security Fix: Hardened the security of the plugin.
+Props: Wordfence.
+- Fix: Automatic translation support for templates on Specific Pages / Posts / Taxonomies, etc.
+- Fix: Navigation Menu - Multistep submenu fails to display when a border radius is applied to dropdown.

+= 1.6.24 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.19 version.
+- Fix: White Label - Astra's theme name does not change when Astra is white-labeled.
+- Fix: Navigation Menu - Language switcher flags not displaying when using Polylang plugin.

+= 1.6.23 =
+- Fix: This update addressed a security bug.
+Props to WordPress Plugin Review Team and Plugin Vulnerabilities Team for reporting it to our team.
+Please make sure you are using the latest version on your website.

+= 1.6.22 =
+- Fix: Retina Image - Navigating to custom URL by clicking on images.

+= 1.6.21 =
+- Fix: Site Logo - Width and height settings not applying to the logo.

+= 1.6.20 =
+- Fix: Flyout menu not appearing correctly.

+= 1.6.19 =
+- Fix: Header and Footer layout broken after last update.

+= 1.6.18 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.18 version.
+- Improvement: Compatibility with WordPress VIP Go rules.

 = 1.6.17 =
 - Improvement: Compatibility with latest Elementor and Elementor Pro 3.17 version.